 Beeswax – You also need this for deodorants, balms and body butters to help make the consistency a bit solid

 This is a must have essential oil tool.
 Have you ever tried to remove the roller ball top or an essential oil dropper cap and found yourself struggling to do so successfully?
 This little tool is what you need!

 It makes removing the roller ball top and essential oil dropper caps a breeze.
 And it’s affordable, so there is no reason to get frustrated with the roller ball top or dropper cap anymore.
 Your nails will also thank you for it.

-Silicon molds are essential for making bath bombs, shower melts, soaps and lotion bars.
-There are different sizes and shapes, so go ahead and experiment with the different shapes.
+Silicone molds are essential for making bath bombs, shower melts, soaps and lotion bars.
+They come in different sizes and shapes, so go ahead and experiment with the different shapes.